stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   When Dalton had heard all Georgina had to say, and learned that Alfred was expected back at any moment with an hypodermic dose of morphine, he decided he had better talk with the doctor alone.
-Advising Georgina to retire to her room and await developments, he walked about the gloomy library, scanning the shelves and listening for Clarendon&rsquo;s nervous footstep on the clinic path outside.
-The vast room&rsquo;s corners were dismal despite the chandelier, and the closer Dalton looked at his friend&rsquo;s choice of books the less he liked them.
+Advising Georgina to retire to her room and await developments, he walked about the gloomy library, scanning the shelves and listening for Clarendon's nervous footstep on the clinic path outside.
+The vast room's corners were dismal despite the chandelier, and the closer Dalton looked at his friend's choice of books the less he liked them.
 It was not the balanced collection of a normal physician, biologist, or man of general culture.
 There were too many volumes on doubtful borderland themes; dark speculations and forbidden rituals of the Middle Ages, and strange exotic mysteries in alien alphabets both known and unknown.